 Working in metal fabrication can sometimes require employees to engage in high-risk activities in order to properly perform their duties, including weld and manufacture ferrous materials.
 If you manage or are responsible for safety in a metal manufacturing facility, you know of the potential hazards that can befall workers.
-Every employee’s reaction in any situation is largely dependant upon the adequacy of their training, the company culture, their state of mind and the working environment being as safe as possible.
-If you’re looking to curb recurring incidents for your metal fabrication workers, here are four issues you should focus on.
+Every employee’s reaction in any situation is largely dependent upon the adequacy of their training, the company culture, their state of mind and the working environment being as safe as possible.
+If you’re looking to curb recurring incidents for your metal work and fabrication workers, here are four issues you should focus on.

-Lack of Guards and Other Protection
+Lack of guards and other protection

 The working environment in any metal fabrication plant has to be as free from hazards as possible.
 All required guards have to be installed and functioning, the company housekeeping has to be stellar and all workers need to be provided with PPE that fits and is in good working order.

 A company that doesn’t invest in removing or mitigating existing hazards or providing protection against hazards that cannot be removed is failing its workforce.
 For some, investing in safety (guards, PPE, updated and safer equipment, etc.) might seem like an expensive requirement but, in the long run, it prevents injuries, loss of limbs or life and protects the employee as much as the employer.
 It also demonstrates the company’s proactive approach to safety and concern for their workers’ lives.